-MSS#20 (continued) Radar Frame Stuck due to Missing Synchronizer Logic in Hardware Description: Radar Sub System Internal Frame Clock is triggered by rlSensorStart API which starts the Radar Frame.
+MSS#20 Radar Frame Stuck due to Missing Synchronizer Logic in Hardware Revision(s) Affected: AWR1843AOP ES1.0 Description: Radar Sub System Internal Frame Clock is triggered by rlSensorStart API which starts the Radar Frame.
 Occasionally the rlSensorStart API does not trigger the clock due to missing synchronizer logic in hardware.
 Implication: A DMA read from an unimplemented address can result in a DMA hang condition.
 In the resulting state the DMA will not respond to any further DMA requests.
 Workaround(s): The issue is frequent if FRC clock source is changed.
 Ensure that FRC Clock source is not changed.
-MSS#21 Issue with HWA Input Formatter 16 bit Real Signed Format Revision(s) Affected: IWR6843 ES1.0 Description: Wrong sign extension is implemented for 16 bit signed format in real only mode operation.
+MSS#21A Issue with HWA Input Formatter 16 bit Real Signed Format Revision(s) Affected: AWR1843AOP ES1.0 Description: Wrong sign extension is implemented for 16 bit signed format in real only mode operation.
 Hence, signed 16-bit real format cannot be supported for input formatter.
-Workaround(s): None.
-Silicon update will be provided by TI.
+Workaround(s): Don't use the 16 bit signed format in real only mode with HWA